Language Inclusion for Boundedly-Ambiguous Vector Addition Systems is Decidable: Preliminaries

-Recall that the coverability problem in VASSes is in \expspace~\cite{DBLP:journals/tcs/Rackoff78}, and the coverability problem is equivalent to the emptiness problem for the set of final configurations being an \upatom.
-By Proposition~\ref{prop:down-decomposition} we have the following simple corollary which creates an elegant duality for the emptiness problems in VASSes.
+Recall that the coverability problem in VASS is in \expspace~\cite{DBLP:journals/tcs/Rackoff78}, and the coverability problem is equivalent to the emptiness problem for the set of final configurations being an \upatom.
+By Proposition~\ref{prop:down-decomposition} we have the following simple corollary which creates an elegant duality for the emptiness problems in VASS.